FIRE SPORT UK GOLF SECTION

 Alteration to these rules will be made only at the Annual General Meeting of the Association Golf Section, subject to the following:

 b.
-The National Committee shall comprise of the Chairman, Vice-Chairman, Secretary/Treasurer and the Golf Secretary of each appointed District of Association.
+The National Committee shall comprise of the Chairman, Vice-Chairman, Secretary/Treasurer, and the Golf Secretary of each appointed District of Association.
 At least six of the National Committee must be present at the Annual General Meeting before any alteration of the rules can take place.
 There must be a majority in favour of a proposed alteration before it can be accepted.

 17. MANAGEMENT & ORGANISATION